DCCD/vocabularies/tridabase-mapping.md

  Such terms will not have a normalid and thus should be matched using a simple text match with the term field.
 There will no doubt be a handful of terms in the DCCD that require manual mapping to the new vocabulary.

+ Please note that due to the way vocabularies are structured in TRiDaBASE the table contains terms from all TRiDaS dictionaries, not just object/element types that we are interested in here.